Jamie12341324/monster-records/README.md

 # How do you deploy your site?
-A guide to publishing a site on github was found at [Link to guide on publishing](https://www.educative.io/answers/how-to-make-your-site-live-on-github-pages) To add a new file you use the git commnads git add new_file_name git commit -m "comments about the new file" git push
+A guide to publishing a site on github was found at [Link to guide on publishing](https://www.educative.io/answers/how-to-make-your-site-live-on-github-pages) To add a new file you use the git commands git add new_file_name git commit -m "comments about the new file" git push